-ShBlue{ft} =

-$$\alpha_0 + \alpha_1 LOW_f POST_t + \alpha_2 LOW_f + \alpha_3 X{ft} + YEAR_t + \varepsilon{ft}$$

-, (4)

-where ShBlue ${ft}$ is the share of blue-collar workers in firm f at time t, LOW is a dummy equal to 1 if the firm belongs to the low-tech group, POST is a dummy equal to 1 for the years 1999-2007, YEAR is a full set of year dummies and X{ft} includes firm size (log of total employment) and 4 regional dummies (north-west, north-east, center and south).
+$$ShBlue{ft} = \alpha_0 + \alpha_1 LOW_f POST_t + \alpha_2 LOW_f + \alpha_3 X{ft} + YEAR_t + \varepsilon{ft}, \qquad (4)$$ where ShBlue{ft} is the share of blue-collar workers in firm f at time t, LOW is a dummy equal to 1 if the firm belongs to the low-tech group, POST is a dummy equal to 1 for the years 1999-2007, YEAR is a full set of year dummies and X{ft} includes firm size (log of total employment) and 4 regional dummies (north-west, north-east, center and south).
 The LOW dummy controls for fixed group attributes, in particular for the fact that low-tech firms have a higher share of blue-collar workers than other firms; the year dummies control for possible time trends.
 The coefficient α_1 therefore measures the change in the share of blue-collar workers for the firms in the LOW group before and after the euro, as a deviation from the change for firms in the control group (firms not in the LOW group).
 As such, it can be interpreted as the extra effect of the euro on the LOW firms, compared to the control group.
 The results reported in Table 10 clearly confirm the graphical analysis.
 The first column applies only the dummy for the low-tech firms; the control group therefore comprises all other firms.
 The coefficient indicates the decrease in the share of blue-collar workers has been 3 percentage points greater among low-tech firms than among other since 1999, with a strong statistical significance.
 In the second column we also include a MEDIUM-LOWPOST dummy, so that now the control group consists of medium-high and high-tech firms.
-Again, we find that low and medium-low-tech firms decreased the share of blue-collar workers more substantially; and the same occurs when we include a dummy for mediumhigh-tech firms as well (column 3).
+Again, we find that low and medium-low-tech firms decreased the share of blue-collar workers more substantially; and the same occurs when we include a dummy for medium-high-tech firms as well (column 3).
 The intensity of the decrease is inversely related to the technological content.
 Consistent with the findings of the previous section, the effect of the euro on workforce composition decreases monotonically with technological intensity.
 These results are very robust to changes in the specification.
-To control for selection effects, we have run the regressions with firm fixed effects; again the results hold.
 We have also included additional firm controls, such as indicators of productivity, export propensity and sales (as an alternative measure of size), finding no significant differences in the results.